 Despite the hectic nature of modern lives, most of us acknowledge the importance of taking the time to invest in our physical health and/or fitness.

 Unfortunately, though, when it comes to mental health, it’s often not the case as most of us still believe that “if we can’t see it, it doesn’t exist.”

 In reality, when we don’t take care of our physical health, most of us understand that we’ll be putting ourselves in a position where we become susceptible to diseases or ailments.
 These physical symptoms and effects are very much visible to us and therefore harder for us to dismiss.

 Whereas with mental health, when one falls victim to a mental health illness such as depression, the symptoms and effects can easily be ignored or misdiagnosed as just a phase of bad mood.

-Several years ago, I had the opportunity to work for a non-profit organization that focuses on providing mental health support and learned firsthand how crucial it is to maintain a good state of mental health.
+Years ago, I had the opportunity to work for a non-profit organization that focuses on providing mental health support and learned firsthand how crucial it is to maintain a good state of mental health.